canada-ca/blogue-canada-ca-blog/en/_posts/2022-11-29-wayfinding-project-improves-navigation.md

 <img src="/images/thumbs/2022-11-29.png" class="img-responsive" alt="" />
   </div>
   </div>
-<p>To better understand how people navigate different parts of the Government of Canada web presence, the Digital Transformation Office carried out a wayfinding research project.
+<p class="mrgn-tp-lg">To better understand how people navigate different parts of the Government of Canada web presence, the Digital Transformation Office carried out a wayfinding research project.
 We were particularly interested in how people used the global theme and topic menu on Canada.ca.
 We knew that some institutions were finding that the menu wasn’t meeting their more complex navigation needs.
 In some cases, this meant that institutions weren’t adopting the Canada.ca design.</p>

 <p>We needed to look beyond the menu though and toward navigation habits as a whole to see how institutions could meet user needs effectively.</p>